UPB-SysSec/DPYProxy/README.md

 # DPYProxy-DNS

+DPYProxy-DNS is an extension of DPYProxy introducing DNS censorship circumvention methods.

+The original repository was developed by the System Security Group at Paderborn University and is located at https://github.com/UPB-SysSec/DPYProxy.
+Their code for TLS censorship circumvention is retained in this repository.

 We extended DPYProxy with modularization and a new DNS module.
 The already existing code for TLS circumventions was moved to the TLS module.

-You can run DPYProxy(-DNS) locally or on a separate machine.
-It is a DNS/TLS proxy, dependent on the running modules.
-Both can run at the same time and in this case the TLS module uses the DNS proxy internally by default.
+The old TLS and the new DNS censorship circumvention modules can be run in parallel.
+In this case, the TLS module uses the DNS module by default to resolve domains.

-In the following, we detail the requirements, usage, and examples.
+We want to thank the original authors for their work and hope to contribute our changes back to the original repository as soon as possible.

 # Requirements
 - python3 (if you want to run DPYPRoxy with Python)